 I listened to the lady’s story, and met some of the other families in the home as well.
 I saw how grateful they where to have so much food, and at a special time.
 It felt good to know I’d made people smile and feel cared for, especially in their time of need.

 On our way home, an incredible thing happened.
 Through tears I explained my childhood to my daughter, how my mother struggled to make ends meet.
 How choices and circumstances can lead to poverty, and how hard work and dedication can improve a life.
 We talked about my daughter’s life and how she can make choices, to create her life any way she wants.
 I knew this was a big concept for a 7 year-old to grasp.
 But – I also saw the amazing opportunity to teach her and she listened attentively.

 There are a few ways you can get involved.
-You can make a donation, you can help us put baskets together, and / or you can help deliver food to families in need. t, It only costs $50 to feed a family of 4 with our help from a local Food Basics store.
-Last year we fed 80 families and I’m hoping we feed 100 this year!
-That means we have to raise $5,000 in 15 days!
-Please help me give Thanksgiving dinner to 100 families (or 400 people), and experience the true meaning of Thanksgiving: being thankful.
+You can make a donation, you can help us put baskets together, and / or you can help deliver food to families in need.
+It only costs $50 to feed a family of 4 with our help from a local Food Basics store.
+Last year we fed 150 families and I’m hoping we feed 300 this year!
+Please help me give Thanksgiving dinner to 300 families (or 1200 people), and experience the true meaning of Thanksgiving: being thankful.

 What better way to celebrate Thanksgiving then to give to those in need as an expression of how thankful you are for what you have?

 When Kids Contribute Entitlement and Depression Decrease